Skilled Worker Visa UK

 - You need a valid Certificate of Sponsorship (CoS) for the job you are going to do

-- Your sponsor has paid the required Immigration Skills Charge
+- Your sponsor must have paid the required Immigration Skills Charge

-- You can demonstrate your English proficiency (at least CEFR Level B1)
+- You must demonstrate your English proficiency (at least CEFR Level B1)

 - You can financially sustain yourself and your family without relying on public funds

-- You can provide a criminal record certificate
+- You must provide a criminal record certificate (if applicable)

-- You can provide a valid TB certificate (if needed)
+- You must provide a valid TB certificate (if applicable)

 - You must fulfil the specific genuineness requirement, therefore you must show you will only undertake your proposed role and will not engage in any additional employment while in the UK.